Charles H. Jordan: Disappearance and death

+Aftermath

+Rabbi Alexandru Șafran spoke at a memorial for Jordan held in the Synagogue of Geneva on September 16, 1967.
+A eulogy was delivered by Israel's ambassador to the United Nations, Mordecai Kidron.

-Jordan's employers, the American Jewish Joint Distribution Committee, had commonly been denounced in communist press as a "subversive Zionist agency".
+Jordan's employers, the JDC, had commonly been denounced in communist press as a "subversive Zionist agency".
+On November 17, 1967, an anonymous tip was received that Jordan was assassinated by Arab students, but the letter was lost.
 The New York Times reported his death as occurring in "mysterious circumstances".
 The American government twice asked Czechoslovak authorities for an official inquiry into Jordan's death.

-Rabbi Alexandru Șafran spoke at a memorial for Jordan held in the Synagogue of Geneva on 16 September 1967.

-On 17 November 1967, an anonymous tip was received that Jordan was assassinated by Arab students, but the letter was lost.

 Jordan was posthumously awarded the Nansen Refugee Award on September 27, 1968.

-Spy defection, 1974

-Czechoslovak defector Josef Frolík advised the Central Intelligence Agency in 1974 that Jordan had been abducted by Arab agents and died during interrogation by Palestinians at the Egyptian embassy in Prague.
-Frolík stated that Jordan was abducted outside the Esplanade Hotel.
-Frolik stated that Czechoslovak security services observed the abduction and were aware where Jordan was being held, but decided not to involve themselves in the matter.

-2007

-In July 2007, the American Jewish Joint Distribution Committee requested United States Secretary of State Condoleeza Rice to re-open the investigation into Jordan's death.
+In July 2007, the American Jewish Joint Distribution Committee made a request to the United States Secretary of State Condoleezza Rice to re-open the investigation into Jordan's death.